-8 The combination of technological investment and human capital investment will enjoy cross-financing when needs are identified at the project level.
-The entire thematic area on support to human capital is covered by thematic objective 10.
+The combination of technological investment and human capital investment will enjoy cross-financing when needs are identified at the project level.
+The entire thematic area of support for human capital is covered by thematic objective 10.

-10 http://www.eco-innovation.eu/index?phpoption=com_content&view=article&id=485&itemid=73 help of foreign direct investment (FDI).
-Hence, investment under priority axis 1 will target improvement of infrastructure for research and innovation and enhancement of capacities for excellence in this area in accordance with the Smart Specialisation Strategy13.
+Immediate action to increase the added value of enterprises should be taken by the country to render the entire Slovenian economy more competitive, particularly through (i) enhancing innovation activities of enterprises and supporting integration of service activities in manufacturing processes and (ii) integrating enterprises into global supply chains, particularly with the help of foreign direct investment (FDI).
+Hence, investment under priority axis 1 will target improvement of infrastructure for research and innovation and enhancement of capacities for excellence in this area in accordance with the Smart Specialisation Strategy.
 Slovenia's past investment in RDI created a relatively good R&D environment.
-Specific attention in the current programming period should be given to focusing on more efficient use the existing research infrastructure and, where relevant, to construct new infrastructure.
-Also, knowledge should be fully harnessed to provide support to innovation development processes in the economy and public sector for the development of technologies, processes, products and services boasting market potential.
-The primary source of funding of fundamental research will be secured through national funds, while the ESI Funds will support strengthening the links and new synergies created in the innovation system and enhancement of the collaboration between the economy and knowledge institutions in the areas defined by the Smart Specialisation Strategy.
-This will bring together excellence, competences and capacities forming critical mass for a breakthrough on a global scale.
-Innovation and competence in enterprises will receive full support and innovative public procurement will be tested as well as innovation development and testing in practice. .
+Specific attention in the current programming period should be given to focusing on more efficient use of the existing research infrastructure and, where relevant, to construct new infrastructure.
+Also, knowledge should be fully harnessed to provide support for innovation development processes in the economy and public sector for the development of technologies, processes, products and services boasting market potential.
+The primary source of funding for basic research will be secured through national funds, while the ESI Funds will support strengthening the links and new synergies created in the innovation system and enhancement of the collaboration between the economy and knowledge institutions in the areas defined by the Smart Specialisation Strategy.
+This will bring together excellence, competences and capacities forming a critical mass for a breakthrough on a global scale.
+Innovation and competence in enterprises will receive full support, and innovative public procurement will be tested in addition to innovation development and testing in practice.
 This will help increase the number of innovation-active enterprises.